jzumsteg/zumstegs-blog/_posts/2016-07-25-chateau-les-milandes-and-josephine-baker.md

 <figure class = "portrait">
 	<img src="{{"/assets/images/2016/07/DSC04930.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />
 	<figcaption><em>There is a famous picture of an almost-destitute Josephine sitting on the kitchen-door steps the day she was evicted from Les Milandes.
-Here's Laurie sitting in the same place as Josephine.</em></figcaption>
+Here's Laurie sitting in the same place as Josephine.
+She doesn't appear to be destitute.</em></figcaption>
 </figure>